horror-proton/kernel-nvme-power-debug-2024/README.md

-For some reason a nvme SSD on my laptop would sometimes split logs like:
+For some reason a nvme SSD on my laptop would sometimes stall with a message like:
 ```
 nvme nvme0: controller is down; will reset: CSTS=0xffffffff, PCI_STATUS=0xffff
 nvme nvme0: Does your device have a fauty power saving mode enabled?
 ...
 ```
-and dies.

 I have put something like `nvme_core.default_ps_max_latency_us=0 pcie_aspm=off pcie_port_pm=off`
 in the kernel command line, but it doesn't help.